Giuliopime/top.gg-webhook-tutorial/README.md

   You can do that by running `npm i dblapi.js` from a terminal inside your bot project folder on the VPS.
 2- Upload the `index.js` file, with the changes you just made, in your VPS Discord bot folder.
 3- Update the firewall settings to let top.gg connect to the webhook port of your VPS.
-  In this example we used port 8000 for our webhook, so we'll need to open that port in the firewall settings, in ubuntu we can do like so: `sudo ufw allow 8000`
+  In this example we used port 8000 for our webhook, so we'll need to open that port in the firewall settings, in Ubuntu we can do that with: `sudo ufw allow 8000`

 ## Setting up the webhook on top.gg
 1- Go to your bot page on top.gg and hit the edit button.